xaorui/glog-modularized/README.md

 # glog-modularized
 This project contains a modularized glog, a simple log, and cli-tools.
 Throught the LAN cli, you can do the following things:
-1、change the log level and switch for a module at 2、save and get param registered in the parameter server
+1、change the log level and switch for a module
+2、save and get param registered in the parameter server

 How to use it?